SYNically-ACKward/asteroids/README.md

 2. Unzip the downloaded file
 3. Enter the directory of unzipped files
 4. Run the command `python3 -m venv venv` to create a new virtual environment in the directory
-5. Run the command `source venv/bin/activate` to enter the virtual environment
+5. Run the command `source venv/bin/activate` to enter the virtual environment (on Windows run `venv\Scripts\activate` instead)
-6. Run the command `python3 -m pip install requirements.txt` to install prerequisite packages
+6. Run the command `python3 -m pip install -r requirements.txt` to install prerequisite packages
 7. Run the command `python3 main.py` to begin the game